yurinskiy/moodle-theme_adaptable/README.txt

 - Fix issues with login page when no header in use
 - Fix issue of footer riding up on short pages with little content
 - Fix close icon for activity chooser in Moodle 3.8
-- Fix combo list on mobile, now collapses into single columnpgrade
+- Fix combo list on mobile, now collapses into single column

 What's new?